varnishcache/varnish-cache/doc/sphinx/phk/dough.rst

 of interest, and I believe that works OK, but I'm not sure if it can easily be transplanted to different topics.

-The final way is to simply throw money a the developers, the way the FreeBSD and Varnish communities have done with me.
+The final way is to simply throw money at the developers, the way the FreeBSD and Varnish communities have done with me.

 It is a far more flexible solution with respect to level of